pub trait FromStr: Sized {

 fn from_str(s: &str) -> Result<Self, Self::Err>

-to return a value of this type.
+Parses a string s to return a value of this type.

 when the string is ill-formatted return an error specific to the

-.
+inside Err.
 The error type is specific to the implementation of the trait.

 ยงExamples

-, a type that implements FromStr
+Basic usage with i32, a type that implements FromStr:

 use std::str::FromStr;